wbolster/attribute-mapping/README.rst

 This library is written by wouter bolsterlee (wbolster).

-There are a gazillion similar implementations, so the author thanks the whole Fython community for the inspiration to make yet another implementation of this idea.
+There are a gazillion similar implementations, so the author thanks the whole Python community for the inspiration to make yet another implementation of this idea.

 License
 =======

-BSD; see LICENSE.rst.
+BSD; see LICENSE file for details.